For Online or Face-to-face

 student counsellor needing supervision during your study;

-practicing qualified counsellor and would like to utilise Owen's experience working in private practice, and in public mental health settings;
+practicing qualified counsellor and would like to utilise my experience working in private practice, and in public mental health settings;

-practicing social worker if you would value Owen's social work experience and Christian value system;
+practicing social worker if you would value my social work experience and Christian value system;

 Christian counsellor who would like to discover more about supporting people through prayer and Christian counselling.

-As well as being involved in regular professional development Owen engages in professional reading and his own clinical supervision (usually 4 weekly) to maintain standards of practice.
+As well as being involved in regular professional development I engage in professional reading and my own clinical supervision (usually 4 weekly) to maintain standards of practice.

-Owen also participates in several Mental Health Professional Network (MHPN) groups for ongoing professional development:
+Further, I also participate in several Mental Health Professional Network (MHPN) groups for ongoing professional development:

 1. Perth Complex trauma MHPN

-3. MHPN Perth Mental Health Professionals working together to assist cancer patients and their caregivers.
+3. Perth Mental Health Professionals working together to assist cancer patients and their caregivers.

 Owen also attends meetings of clinicians in the Australian Psychological Society Child Sexual Abuse and Psychology Interest Group.

-Owen routinely shares resources he has developed with supervisees and often forwards professional development information to supervisees.
+If you are interested I routinely share resources I have developed with supervisees and often forwards professional development information to supervisees.

 Owen often provides training opportunities to groups of counsellors or pastoral care workers.

-Recent training opportunities provided include: Family and Domestic Violence in Churches (Connections Counselling); Emotional Neglect and Its Effects on Adult Relationships (Connections Counselling); Domestic Violence: More Than a Punch (Mental Health Professionals Network - Midland, Christian Counselling Association (WA), Connections Counselling); Post-traumatic stress disorder and complex trauma (Connections Counselling); Effective prayer with clients who want prayer (Connections Counselling); Child Trauma and Responding to Family and Domestic Violence (Australian Institute of Family Counselling); Looking after My Mental Health (Christian Schools Association); Responding to Family and Domestic Violence in Churches (several churches).
+Recent training opportunities provided include: Family and Domestic Violence in Churches (Connections Counselling); Emotional Neglect and Its Effects on Adult Relationships (Connections Counselling); Domestic Violence: More Than a Punch (Mental Health Professionals Network - Midland, Christian Counselling Association (WA), Connections Counselling); Post-traumatic stress disorder and complex trauma (Connections Counselling); Effective prayer with clients who want prayer (Connections Counselling); Child Trauma and Responding to Family and Domestic Violence (Australian Institute of Family Counselling); Looking after My Mental Health (Christian Schools Association); Responding to Family and Domestic Violence in Churches (several churches); Working with Adolescent and Adult Survivors of Childhood Emotional Neglect - a trauma-informed approach (Abortion Grief Australia and Christian Counselling Association (WA))

 Owen provided two public seminars titled Rising from the Ashes for survivors and firefighters involved in the 2014 Parkerville fire.